A continuous multiple hypothesis testing framework for optimal exoplanet detection

-The present work is organised as follows.
-In Section \ref{sec:problem}, we present our formalism.
-The optimal criterion is searched as a maximum utility action in Section \ref{sec:utility_some} and minimum missed detection under constraints on the number of false ones in Section \ref{sec:constraint}.
-In Section \ref{sec:discussion}, we present what the optimal procedure is, we show an example of application and discuss the relationship of our work with the Bayesian approaches to false discovery rates, as well as ``label-switching'' problems arising in particular in mixture models.
-We address the problem of model criticism and calibration in section~\ref{sec:mopen}, and conclude in Section \ref{sec:conclusion}.
+In Section~\ref{sec:problem}, we present our formalism.
+The optimal criterion is searched as a maximum utility action in Section~\ref{sec:utility_some}, and a maximum number of true detections under constraints on the number of false ones in Section~\ref{sec:constraint}.
+In Section~\ref{sec:discussion}, we present what the optimal procedure is, we show an example of application, and we discuss the relationship of our work with the Bayesian approaches to false discovery rates, as well as ``label-switching'' problems arising in particular in mixture models.
+We address the problem of model criticism and calibration in Section~\ref{sec:mopen}, and conclude in Section~\ref{sec:conclusion}.